ISCHEMIC STROKE

 - TIAs usually last a few minutes with complete resolution of symptoms and signs

-- the signs and symptoms of a TIA resemble those found in a stroke:
+- the signs and symptoms of a TIA are similar to those of a stroke:

 - hemiparesis, quadruparesis